jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

    };
 ```

-Initialisation lists are needed in some cases when initialisating members of certain data types.
+Initialisation lists are needed in some cases when initialising members of certain data types.

 ## Scope resolution and inline methods